 If your form is missing a SSN / ITIN or your SSN /ITIN are incorrect, you may update your records in person at the Admissions and Records Office with a photo ID and Social Security Card.
 Once the update has been made, you may request a corrected form with the Student Business Office.

 Student accounts that are missing a Social Security Number will still be included in College of the Canyons IRS file and noted accordingly.
-Students, who choose not to supply us with their Social Security Number, or provide an incorrect number, may be subject to a penalty assessed by the IRS.
+Students, who choose not to supply us with their Social Security Number, or provide an incorrect number or name, may be subject to a penalty assessed by the IRS.

-All tax information is sent to the IRS in March, therefore SSN or ITIN numbers must be supplied and updates to the form must be requested no later than March 1st.
+All tax information is sent to the IRS in March, therefore SSN/ITIN numbers and name corrections must be supplied and updates to the form must be requested no later than March 1st.

 I did not receive a 1098T tax form or have misplaced the form; how do I receive a duplicate?